RealHarshThakur/nix-lima/README.md

 * Investigate cross compilation stability for nix builds for same OS, different arch.
 If works, maybe we can use vz instead of qemu.
 * Invesigate networking to enable port-forwarding from host for accessing containers
 * Package it similar to [Finch](https://github.com/runfinch/finch)

+## Credits
+[patryk4815](https://github.com/patryk4815/ctftools/tree/master/lima-vm) for initial Nix lima template.

+All contributions are welcome!
+Feel free to create an issue or pull request or fork.